pushkarmutha/PySurv/README.md

 - show_inverted_hr: Whether to show inverted hazard ratio (default: False).
 - survival_time_point: Time point at which to show percentage survival (default: None).
 - return_summary: Whether to return a summary of survival and hazard ratio statistics (default: False).
+- savepath: Complete path (including filename and extension) to save the KM curve plot (default: None).

 *Univariable Cox regression model is set to default based on [Frank Harell's advice](https://discourse.datamethods.org/t/when-is-log-rank-preferred-over-univariable-cox-regression/2344).
 MatSurv uses the Mantel-Haenszel method by default to compute the hazard ratios and log-rank test to compute the p-value.